Breastfeeding is Best!

 - what if people disapprove?

 These are all valid questions, and their answers will become apparent once you start the whole process.
-There's no doubt that stepping into the unknown is not easy - but breastfeeding your new born baby is the best thing in the world that you can do, and you'll both soon get the hang of it!
+There's no doubt that stepping into the unknown is not easy - but aiming to breastfeed your newborn is the thing and hopefully you'll both soon get the hang of it!

 It is cheap, hygienic, and extremely good for you and your baby - so there's absolutely no point in fighting it - you have to join me in saying - I love breastfeeding!

-By the way if you're looking for advice about how to keep healthy while you're pregnant then visit my page about juicing - it certainly worked for me, and I'm sure that's another reason why my son is so healthy and strong now - he's only 14 years old, but he's 6 foot tall and as lean as a prize colt!
+If you're looking for advice about how to keep healthy while you're pregnant then visit my Hub about juicing - it certainly worked for me, and I'm sure that's another reason why my son is so healthy and strong now - he's only 14 years old, but he's 6 foot tall and as lean as a prize colt!

 Think of Colostrum as 'liquid gold', because that's how precious it is.
 Colostrum is what your body produces when you are expecting a baby and just after you give birth.
 It is very special milk that is extremely high in nutrients and antibodies.
 And its sole purpose is to protect your baby.